AdrianoSong/iOS-Templates/README.md

 You have to install **SwiftLint(code smell tool)** before download the templates.

 # Features
+- Project template:
-- Project template (on MVVM-C architecture with SwiftLint)
+  - MVVM-C architecture
+  - SwiftLint
+  - API layer (BaseApi.Swift and ApiRouter.swift)**OBS: this layer is based on Alamofire and RxSwift, all content is commented, its your choice to use or not (sample how to use on VCViewModel.swift)**
 - File template (Coordinator)

 # How to use